sadjadeb/ReviewEval/README.md

 - **Qwen-3**: A state-of-the-art model optimized for natural language understanding and generation tasks.
 - **Phi-4**: Known for its advanced reasoning capabilities and contextual comprehension.
 - **GPT-4o**: OpenAI's latest iteration of the GPT series, designed for high-quality text generation.
-- **LLaMA-3-Finetuned**: A fine-tuned version of LLaMA-3 tailored for specific review quality evaluation tasks.
-The code for finetuning LLaMA-3 can be found in the `predict_review_quality_score/llama3-fintune/` directory.

 ### Prompt
 We prompted all the models mentioned above with the same prompt to evaluate review quality.
 Below is the exact prompt used: